ComSource/zurb-responsive-email-templates-sass/README.md

 ## Installation

+### Compass/Sass

-The only dependancy is compass (and sass of course).
+The first dependancy is compass (and sass of course).
 Typically, installation process will looks like:

 	$ gem update --system
 	$ gem install compass

 If you need more information about compass installation, please refer to its [documentation](http://compass-style.org/install/).

+### Python - Premailer

+We choose to use a python tool as css-inliner for our templates.
+First, you need to install python, and create a virtualenv for this tool (please check the [virtualenvwrapper documentation](http://virtualenvwrapper.readthedocs.org/en/latest/)).
+Then, install all python dependancies with:

+	$ pip install -r requirements.txt

 ## Usage